Introduction

 - Numbness or tingling that persists beyond the expected duration of the anaesthetic

 These symptoms do not necessarily indicate a serious problem, but they are worth having assessed promptly.
 Early clinical evaluation can help identify and address any concerns before they develop further.
+Your dental team would rather hear from you and provide reassurance than have you worry unnecessarily at home.

 Tips for Supporting a Smooth Recovery